remi-espie/CalenGo/README.md

 You can also get the latest update from [releases](https://github.com/remi-espie/calengo/releases), however **the only release available was built *with and only* for Linux x86_64**.

+You can also build and run a docker image from the project using `docker compose up`.

 You may change your `calendar_template.png` as well as your font (here `Roboto-Bold.ttf`) file, but you'll probably need to update the code.

 ## 📝 License